IAPH – WPSP

 3. to seek practical ways of stimulating cruise line owner-operators to reduce their emissions

 On October 9th 2019 some thirty participants gathered for the kick-off meeting of the IAPH-WPSP Cruise Project in Hamburg.
 Participants representing port authorities, cruise terminals, cruise port associations and a classification society met to explore how a global, harmonised format for collecting data on emissions of cruise ships during port calls could be established.
 The group aims for a measuring process that minimises administrative burden, as well as promoting consistency and industry engagement.
 That engagement will include the involvement of cruise lines, who are being invited to join the group in an advisory capacity.
-Minutes of the meeting can be downloaded here.
+Two working groups have been set up.
+One is focused on data structure and calculation methodology, the other on implementation in practice.
+A questionnaire was sent to participating ports in the summer of 2020 to share comments, idea’s, pro’s and cons of different options, including remarks and ideas about the way the system should be financed and how the governance should be arranged.
+Background to the questionnaire can be found here.